Why should it be done

 Without an appropriate amount of LC-PUFA, fishes are much more sensitive to stress, prone to diseases, and have a lesser capacity to reject harmfull parasites like sea lice.
 In most aquaculture farms, in order to grow fish properly despite those issues, feed has to be supplemented with antibiotics and the water treated with pesticides, which are both ultimately ingested by us.
 After some significant scandals, the fish farming industry has sought to improve its methods using vaccines instead of antibiotics and lumpfish (sea lice eating fish) or mechanical treatments, instead of pesticides.
 Other ways of ongoing improvements are to go further offshore, where the stronger currents can sweep the pollution away, or to filter the water in recirculating aquaculture systems (RAS) on land.
 But the main problem of the low level of LC-PUFA in aquafeed remains.
 With a long chain omega-3 rich diet, farmed fishes would be much healthier for themselves of course, but also for us, who are supposed to eat them.

 For our part, as with all terrestrial organisms, DHA is a primary structural component of membranes in nerves in the brain, cerebral cortex, skin and retina.
 Further, EPA is another important LC-PUFA which is essential for cardiovasculare health.
 Consequently, the benefit to the human heart, eyes and brain is important enough for us to need to obtain LC-PUFA in sufficient quantities from our nutrition for healthy growth and development.
-It thus becomes quite critical to us to preserve farmed fish as a good LC-PUFA omega-3 source, particularly since a recent study has shown that the more LC-PUFA you ingest, the better your body feels.
+It thus becomes quite critical to us to preserve farmed fish as a good LC-PUFA omega-3 source, particularly since an updated meta-analysis has shown that the protective effect probably increases with dosage.

 I am not alone in coming to this conclusion.
 Two kinds of attempts are in progress today to replace wild captured fish oil and supply more LC-PUFA omega-3 to the expanding aquaculture industry.

 - Aerobic fermentation of heterotrophic microalgae discovered in muddy marine waters and fed with cane molasses in fermenters.
 AlgaPrime DHA is produced by Corbion for BioMar.
 Veramatis, a joint venture of DSM and Evonik, produces a similar omega-3 algal oil using sugar derived from corn.
 Compared to forage fish reduction, it is a costlier process reserved for high-end markets.
-In any case, it contains only DHA, lacking EPA entirely.
+In any case, it contains mostly DHA, EPA not being in sufficient quantity for the desired balance of 2 EPA for 1 DHA.

 - Insect meal is often presented as a third alternative, but the breeding of Black Soldier Fly (BSF), which is the most heavily industrialised, produces only proteins and saturated oils of value, but not the scarse LC-PUFA.
 The latter could eventually be produced by mealworms given an appropriate diet, but their rate of development in these conditions is probably too slow for this to be a profitable enterprise.